adrian-cucuet/project2-budgetly/README.md

 ### Features Left to Implement

-- Another feature idea would be to create a Retreats page where the users can organize retreat events and register to participate.
+- A user register/login feature.
-- Implementing animation using JavaScript for the illustration and the mobile navbar.
+- Implementing a storage system for the data to be stored and pulled after login.
+- Adding a calendar for the To Do to pick dates for task (Bill payments, deadlines, etc).

 [Back to top &uarr;](#table-of-contents)